judeonuh/Car-Market-Analysis/README.md

 * Applied meaningful, analysis-friendly column names.
 * Standardized State names
 * Trimmed & Cleaned Text
+___

-## Analysis and Key Findings
+## Key Findings and Insights
 ### 1. Average Car Price
 ₦4,986,147 (approx. ₦5M)

 Indicates a mid-range dominated market rather than luxury-focused.

-### 2. Top Car Brands by Volume
+### 2. Overall Most Popular Car Brands

 The Nigerian car market is driven by affordable, reliable brands like:
-* Toyota (187)
+* Toyota (1,126)
-* Mercedes-Benz (60)
+* Honda (310)
-* Lexus (54)
+* Lexus (289)

 **Insight:** Buyers prioritize durability and maintenance affordability over luxury branding.

-### 3. Top Car Colors
+### 3. Overall Most Preferred Car Colors
-* Black (116)
+* Black (741)
-* Grey (89)
+* Grey (498)
-* Silver (81)
+* Silver (484)

 **Insight:** Neutral and low-maintenance colors dominate consumer preference.

 ### 4. Top States by Car Listings
-State	Count
-Edo	59
-Akwa Ibom	50
+* Lagos (1452)
+* Federal Capital Territory	(654)
+* Oyo (270)

-Insight: Car demand is not limited to Lagos alone, indicating strong regional market opportunities.
+**Insight:** Car demand is high in Lagos, the FCT, and Oyo, indicating strong regional market opportunities.

-⚙️ Transmission Preference
+### 5. Transmission Preference
-Transmission	Count
-Automatic	2,702
+* Automatic	= 2,702 (94%)
-Manual	171
+* Manual = 171 (6%)
-Total	2,873

-94% Automatic

-6% Manual

-Insight: Automatic transmission is overwhelmingly preferred in Nigeria, driven by traffic conditions and driving convenience.
+**Insight:** Automatic transmission is overwhelmingly preferred in Nigeria, probably driven by traffic conditions and driving convenience.

-📈 Business Insights

-The market favors automatic, mid-priced vehicles

-Regional demand outside major hubs is significant

-Color choice impacts resale speed

-Affordable brands dominate listings

-🧠 Strategic Recommendations
-🚘 Inventory Strategy

-Prioritize automatic transmission vehicles

-Stock Volkswagen, Kia, Acura models

-Focus on neutral colors (green, brown, beige)

-🌍 Market Expansion

-Expand sales operations to Edo and Akwa Ibom

-Develop region-specific pricing strategies

-💸 Pricing Strategy

-Maintain pricing around the ₦4–5M range

-Offer flexible financing options for mid-income buyers

-📢 Marketing Focus

-Promote fuel efficiency & ease of driving

-Highlight low maintenance costs

-Target regional digital campaigns outside Lagos
+### 6. Most Preferred Year of Manufacture
+* Cars manufactered in 2007 were most preferred (313 listings), closely followed by 2008 (293).
+* There is a clear concentration of demand for vehicles manufactured between 2006 and 2008, indicating this range represents the sweet spot for buyers.
+* Interest drops for vehicles older than 2005 and newer than 2009 within this dataset, suggesting buyers are optimizing for affordability, mechanical reliability, and availability of spare parts rather than vehicle age alone.

+___

+## Conclusion

+This analyis shows the market favours automatic, mid-priced vehicles.
+Regional demand outside major hubs is significant and should be considered.
+We also see that colour choice impacts resale speed.
+Finally, Nigerians tend to favour affordability over luxury as we see affordable brands dominate listings.